meffmadd/pandas-visual-analysis/README.rst

     df = pd.read_csv(url)

-you can just pass it to ``VisualAnalysis`` to display the default layout.
+you can just pass it to ``VisualAnalysis`` to display the default layout:

 .. code-block:: python